jrjojr/byul_demo/README.md

 The pathfinding algorithm is based on `D* Lite`, implemented in C and wrapped using CFFI for direct control in Python.

+> 💖 If you find this project interesting or helpful, you can support its development here: [paypal.me/jrjojr](https://paypal.me/jrjojr)

 ---

 ## ✅ Key Features